-Colour theory is one of the principal foundations of everything that the makeup artist does.
-Successfully recognising and matching a client’s skin tone and underlying tones, good corrective and camouflage makeup, enhancing or complementing natural colouring, blending in prosthetic pieces and creating realistic casualty effects – it all relies on colour as much as technique.
-Here’s our guide to colour theory for makeup artists.
+Understanding colour theory is essential for makeup artists.
+It is one of the principal foundations of everything that the makeup artist does.
+For example, successfully recognising and matching a client’s skin tone needs an understanding of colour.
+Likewise, corrective makeup, complementing natural colouring, blending in prosthetic pieces and creating realistic casualty effects relies on colour theory knowledge as much as technique.

-There are several colour theory models, from the super scientific ones we’ve no idea what the heck they’re talking about, to the three we come across every day:
+There are various colour theory models, but here are the three we come across every day:

 - Red Yellow Blue (RYB) model – the colour system traditionally used in art.
-It has been around for centuries and is the model often taught in school; however, more recent experimentation has shown that the true primary colours are magenta, yellow and cyan.
+It has been around for centuries and is the model taught in school.

 We are using the RYB model, simply as it’s the one most people are familiar with, and it is easy to use for makeup and hair purposes.